-Riley was abandoned by her mother when she was very young.
+Addison was abandoned by her mother when she was very young.
 She does not even remember what her mother looks like.
-After her mother disappeared from her life, Riley lived with her biological father who was completely blind and diabetic.
+After her mother disappeared from her life, Addison lived with her biological father who was completely blind and diabetic.
 When she was eight years old, she walked into his bedroom one morning to wake him, and he had passed away during the night.

 Addison does not have many memories of her mother.
 At least none that are pleasant.
 She vaguely remembers things that her mother did to her and her brothers that left her with awful memories of her.
 But even those memories are spotty.
 She does however, have memories of her father whom she loved very much.
 Because he was blind, and she was the oldest child, she became his caretaker in a sense.
 To hear her tell stories about her father tells me that he was very kind to her, and he made her laugh.

 I believe that Addison had been craving a mother for so long that by the time she came to live with us, she latched on to the idea of ME being her mother immediately.
 She was excited about the fact that she had someone to call Mother, and I will never forget the day that she asked me if she could.
 She does not call Jason Daddy though.
 The conversation has never even come up.
 I did tell her one day that she could call Jason Daddy if she wanted to, but she hasn’t.
 And that’s okay!

 Addison has very clear, very positive memories of her biological father.
 Even though he is now gone does not make him any less her father than he was when he was alive.
 That is not the case for her and her biological mother.
 She loves Jason very much, and to watch the two of them together when they interact warms my heart.
 They hug.
 They cut up together.
 They laugh.
 And it is very obvious that she adores him as much as he adores her.
 But she doesn’t call him Daddy.